-A data warehousing solutions helps in the implementation of an efficient decision support systems where key users get access to key data about the enterprise to understand past histories and make future forecasts.
+Data warehousing solutions help in the implementation of efficient decision support systems where key users get access to key data about the enterprise to understand past histories and make future forecasts.

-It's typical that reporting on historical data is time intensive.
-A separate data warehouse allows execution of complex queries without unduly affecting performance of operational systems.
+It's typical that reporting on historical data is time-intensive.
+A separate data warehouse allows the execution of complex queries without unduly affecting the performance of operational systems.

 The structure of the SAP BW solution can be divided into the four general layers given below.

--Extraction, Transformation and Load (ETL) layer is used for extracting data from one or more sources, applying transformation rules on extracted data and loading it into the Data Warehouse Area.
+- The extraction, Transformation, and Load (ETL) layer are used for extracting data from one or more sources, applying transformation rules on extracted data, and loading it into the Data Warehouse Area.

-- Presentation layer which comes with tools to analyze data stored in the data warehouse and allows creation and presentation of reports for end users.
+- Presentation layer comes with tools to analyze data stored in the data warehouse and allows the creation and presentation of reports for end-users.

-We can readily appreciate that since BEX is really a single application launched through a single transaction, the general transactional based security model might not be as affective to secure the multitude of different queries that can be run though it.
-A more logical security model for queries will be one which allows to secure on individual infoproviders, characteristics and keyfigures.
+We can readily appreciate that since BEX is really a single application launched through a single transaction, the general transactional-based security model might not be as effective to secure the multitude of different queries that can be run through it.
+A more logical security model for queries will be one that allows us to secure individual info providers, characteristics, and key figures.
 SAP provides us two methodologies to do just that, reporting authorization objects as used traditionally till BW 3.5 and the newer Analysis Authorizations which were introduced as part of BI 7.

 Query Designer, as the name suggests, is an application within SAP BW which allows us to create new queries or display/ change existing ones.
-It can be launched by trying to change a query in BEX analyzer or by a separate link in the SAP GUI menu.
-The options in query designer has changed quite a bit between BW 3.5 and BI 7.
-However the essential functionality remains the same.
-Lets start our discussion by displaying a query in the BW 3.5 designer.
+It can be launched by trying to change a query in the BEX analyzer or by a separate link in the SAP GUI menu.
+The options in the query designer have changed quite a bit between BW 3.5 and BI 7.
+However, the essential functionality remains the same.
+Let's start our discussion by displaying a query in the BW 3.5 designer.

 Select Authorization Concept